wso2/docs-is/en/docs/concepts/identity-provisioning-intro.md

 <img name='identity-provisioning-diagram' src='../../../assets/img/concepts/identity-provisioning.png' class='img-zoomable'/>

 After a user has been provisioned, WSO2 IS can also help maintain the user's updated information across all configured applications.
-For example, to update a user attribute such as telephone number, you can update the information in one place and WSO2 IS will ensure that it is reflected in all connected user accounts.
+For example, to update a user attribute such as a telephone number, you can update the information in one place and WSO2 IS will ensure that it is reflected in all connected applications.

 ----

 ## Types of identity provisioning

-Provisioning is bi-directional, hence there are two main types.
+There are two main types of identity provisioning.

 - [Inbound Provisioning](TODO:link-to-concept)
 - [Outbound Provisioning](TODO:link-to-concept)